 Trends in the industry can materially affect how well any junior exploration company is performing.
 There are two trends that seem to affect the well-being of junior miners.
 One is the price of commodities, which are being produced and the other is the general market condition.
-Over the last few years the trend in the prices of precious metals, in particular gold, has been downward on the spot basis as well as the average trailing prices of the metals.
-The gold price seems to have stabilized over the last couple of years or so, and in the last year or so the trend has been upward which the Company believes will continue.
+Over the last few years the trend in the prices of precious metals, in particular gold, has been mixed on the spot basis as well as the average trailing prices of the metals.
+The gold price seemed to have stabilized around \$1300 per ounce over the last couple of years, but in the last year or so the trend has been mixed downward.
 The other aspect is the general stock market conditions.
 Unfortunately, the junior mining sector has been under tremendous negative pressure in the market over the last few years however this condition appears to be changing and is difficult to predict as markets for junior issurers has been up and down over the last year.
 Significant amounts of investing have occurred in the marijuana and blockchain areas which has taken away from investment in the junior mining industry.
 Management believes that the markets will continue to improve for the juniors.
 Lincoln is committed to advance its properties to production as quickly as possible to get into a positive cash flow position.